charmedsatyr-401-advanced-javascript/lab-11/README.md

 * What assertions need to be / should be made?

+  * Unit and end-to-end testing for the error-handling middleware could be implemented.
-  * If desired, additional end-to-end testing for the `/books` or `/books:id` routes could be implemented to ensure the client receives the proper `GET` responses.
+  * Unit and end-to-end testing for the `/books` or `/books:id` routes and handlers could be implemented to ensure the client receives the proper `GET` responses.

 #### UML
 ![UML Diagram](./docs/assets/uml.jpg)